 You are welcome to attend any of the YogaSynergy, Gentle, Balanced Practice or Yin classes- read the class descriptions to see which style of Yoga you’d like to try.
 Students of all levels are catered for in all our classes.
 Yoga is non competitive and in every class you will be offered different modifications and variations of the postures so can find find out what works for you.
 We also run regular beginners courses which focus on an introduction to the fundamentals of yoga- sign up for our newsletter to be informed of our next start date.

 We have toilets but no showers.
-Mats, blankets, blocks and bolsters are available, free of charge.
+Mats, blankets, blocks and bolsters are not currently available, due to government COVID -19 restrictions.
+Please bring your own props – most classes all you will need is a mat.

 Yes, all of our instructors are trained to help you modify the practice for your changing body- however if you have never practiced yoga before and you are pregnant please contact Amelia 0428071379 to discuss the suitability of the classes for you.